5 Proven Ways to Identify A Toxic Employee In A Job Interview

-When you posted that job advertisement, there are applicants that really stood out.
+When you post that job advertisement, there are sure to be applicants that really stand out.
 Their credentials speak nothing but brilliance, and their skills also make them seem to be a perfect fit—a potentially good addition to the team.

-You gave them a job offer, and they accepted immediately.
-And just when you thought they’re the employees from heaven you’ve always wanted, HR is flooded with complaints about the “star employees” within a week, and the supervisors are tearing their hair out over the new hires.
+Picture this: you give them a job offer, and they accept immediately.
+However, right when you think they’re the employees from heaven that you’ve always wanted, HR is flooded with complaints about the “star employees” within a week, and the supervisors are tearing their hair out over the new hires.
 You mutter to yourself, “Where did I go wrong?”

 Does this scene sound too familiar to you?

 Hiring top talent is always a priority, especially when filling in a vital vacancy in the team, but hiring a talented but toxic employee is a very real possibility if you’re not careful.
-In the long run, hiring a single toxic employee might even cost you more than you spent recruiting him or her.
+In the long run, hiring a single toxic employee might even cost you more than you spent recruiting them.

 A study by Cornerstone OnDemand revealed hiring a single toxic employee into a team of twenty workers costs approximately $12,800, whereas hiring a regular but competent employee costs an average of $4,000.